-[F] 903.3.1.1.1 Exempt locations.
+903.3.1.1.1 Exempt Locations.
 When approved by the fire code official, automatic sprinklers shall not be required in the following rooms or areas where such ... {text unchanged}... because it is damp, of fire-resistance-rated construction or contains electrical equipment.

 - 1. Any room where the application of water, or flame and water, constitutes a serious life or fire hazard. - 2.
-Any room or space where sprinklers are considered undesirable because of the nature of the contents, when approved by the code official. - 3.
+Any room or space where sprinklers are considered undesirable because of the nature of the contents, when approved by the fire code official. - 3.
 Generator and transformer rooms, under the direct control of a public utility, separated from the remainder of the building by walls and floor/ceiling or roof/ceiling assemblies having a fire-resistance rating of not less than 2 hours. - 4.
-Rooms or areas that are of noncombustible construction with wholly noncombustible contents. - 5.
+In rooms or areas that are of noncombustible construction with wholly noncombustible contents. - 5.
 Fire service access Elevator machine rooms, and machinery spaces, and hoistways, other than pits where such sprinklers would not necessitate shunt trip requirements under any circumstances. - 6. {Delete.}

-(Reason: Gives more direction to code official.
+(Reason: Gives clarification.
 Exception 4 deleted to provide protection where fire risks are poorly addressed.
-Amendment 903.2 addresses Exception 5. above relative to the elimination of sprinkler protection in these areas to avoid the shunt trip requirement.)
+Amendment 903.2 addresses Exception 5 above relative to the elimination of sprinkler protection in these areas to avoid the shunt trip requirement.)

-Section 903.3.1.2.3; add section to read as follows:
+Section 903.3.1.2.3; delete sections and replace as follows:

-[F] Section 903.3.1.2.3 Attics and Attached Garages.
-Sprinkler protection is required in attic spaces of such buildings two or more stories in height, in accordance with NFPA 13 and or NFPA 13R requirements, and attached garages.
+[F] Section 903.3.1.2.3 Attached Garages and Attics.
+Sprinkler protection is required in attached garages, and in the following attic spaces: